zhousj888/Fairy/README_EN.md

 There is only iOS virtual machine now.
 I will add Android and JavaScript VM later when i am free.
 Of course, it would be great if someone is willing to implement these virtual machines together😁, MR is welcome.
-The taget is that use one Fairy script renering UI on Android, iOS and Web.
+The goal is to use a Fairy script to render the UI on Android, iOS and the Web.